ghayat2/Agnostic_Fairness/README.md

 pip3 install <library_name>
 ```

-This document will serve as a guide to understand most important scripts.
+This document will serve as a guide to understand the most important scripts.

 ## Authors
 * Gabriel Hayat